starknet-edu/starknet-accounts/README.md

 ## Fees

-Accounts on StarkNet must pay [fees](https://docs.starknet.io/docs/Fees/fee-mechanism) to cover the L1 footprint of their transaction and therefor the account details you enter must have Goerli ETH(~0.5 ETH) and can be funded either through the [starkgate bridge](https://goerli.starkgate.starknet.io) or [StarkNet Faucet](https://faucet.goerli.starknet.io).
+Accounts on StarkNet must pay [fees](https://docs.starknet.io/docs/Fees/fee-mechanism) to cover the L1 footprint of their transaction.
+So the account details you enter must have Goerli ETH(~0.5 ETH) and can be funded either through the [starkgate bridge](https://goerli.starkgate.starknet.io) or [StarkNet Faucet](https://faucet.goerli.starknet.io).

 After you have tested your contract locally you can test on `testnet` by passing the `--testnet` flag to the starknet_py script: